bbatsov/prelude/README.md

 (setq prelude-whitespace nil)
 ```

-If you like `whitespace-mode` but prefer it to not automatically
+If you like `whitespace-mode`, but prefer it to not automatically
 cleanup your file on save, you can disable that behavior by setting
-prelude-clean-whitespace-on-save to nil in your config file with:
+`prelude-clean-whitespace-on-save` to `nil` in your config file with:

 ```lisp
 (setq prelude-clean-whitespace-on-save nil)
 ```

-The prelude-clean-whitespace-on-save setting can also be set on a
+The `prelude-clean-whitespace-on-save` setting can also be set on a
 per-file or directory basis by using a file variable or a
-.dir-locals.el file.
+`.dir-locals.el` file.

 #### Disable flyspell-mode